 Scientists use fresh soil to measure nutrients.
 They would run analyses within a few days (48 hours) of collecting soil.
 We will be using wet soil.
 Be sure to run nutrients on your soil within a few days (48 hours) of completing the soil sampling protocol.

 This must be done for all plots.
-If there are more plots than students, thn each group will have to run more than one sample.
-Test tubes and specimen cups can be reused, but should be rinsedtimes with waterdistilled water.
+If there are more plots than students, then each group will have to run more than one sample.
+Test tubes and specimen cups can be reused, but should be rinsed at least three times with water followed by distilled water.
 Shake out the extra water before performing the second sample.

 Materials

+Soil sieve with 4mm mesh size

 Freshwater Master Test Kit (Aquarium Pharmaceuticals, Inc.) (one per class)

 Insta-test nitrite-nitrate test strips